Lincoln, Alabama: Geography

-Lincoln is located at (33.593156, -86.138879).
-It is home to Honda Manufacturing of Alabama, employing over 4,000 people.
+Lincoln is home to Honda Manufacturing of Alabama, employing over 4,000 people.
 Talladega Superspeedway race track is located near the city.
 It is located off of exit 173 along I-20, which is just outside the city limits.

 According to the U.S. Census Bureau, the city has a total area of 21.5 sqmi, of which 21.3 sqmi is land and 0.1 sqmi (0.61%) is water.

 The city is located along Interstate 20, which runs west to east through the southern part of the city.
 Access to the city can be found from exits 165 and 168.
 Via I-20, Birmingham is 44 mi (71 km) west, and Atlanta is 106 mi (171 km) east.
 U.S. Route 78 also runs west to east through the city.
 Alabama State Route 77 connects the city with Talladega, which is 13 mi (21 km) south.

 Education

-Lincoln has three public schools in the Talladega County Board of Education, Lincoln Elementary School, Charles R. Drew Middle School, and Lincoln High School, Home of The Golden Bears.
+Lincoln has three public schools in the Talladega County Schools, Lincoln Elementary School, Charles R. Drew Middle School, and Lincoln High School, Home of The Golden Bears.
 The first graduate of Lincoln High School was the famous Cities Service Company CEO Burl S. Watson, who graduated from LHS in 1912.

 The Birmingham Supplementary School Inc. (BSS, バーミングハム日本語補習校 Bāminguhamu Nihongo Hoshūkō), a part-time Japanese school, has its offices at the Honda Manufacturing of Alabama, LLC facility in unincorporated Talladega County, near Lincoln.
 It holds its classes at the Shelby-Hoover campus of Jefferson State Community College in Hoover.
 The school first opened on September 1, 2001.